$139.99 $154.00 Buy It Now

 Mirrorless cameras are capable of achieving depth of field effects just like traditional DSLR cameras.
 The key factors that influence depth of field include aperture, focal length, and distance to the subject.
 By adjusting these settings on a mirrorless camera, you can control the depth of field and create stunning images with a blurred background and sharp subject.

-See also Will nikon ever make a mirrorless camera
+See also Best little mirrorless camera

 Factors that Influence Depth of Field on Mirrorless Cameras: